potatobox1/network_programming/README.md

 ## Disclaimer

-These projects are for learning and educational purposes only. **Do not use scripts like the DoS script maliciously or against servers without permission.**
+These projects are for learning and educational purposes only. **Do not use scripts like the DoS script or Port Scanner maliciously or against servers without permission.**

 ---